 If you can, skip hot showers in favor of lukewarm ones.
 Hot water can dry your skin by removing naturally occurring oils.

-You may also find it beneficial to reduce your time in the shower to five to 10 minutes.
+You may also find it beneficial to reduce your time in the shower to 5 to 10 minutes.
 This avoids unnecessary exposure to water, which can leave your skin drier than it was before you hopped in the shower.

 Avoid showering or bathing more than once a day, as this can worsen dry skin.
 It’s also best to use an unscented soap designed for sensitive skin.

 Wash your face gently

-When selecting a face wash, you should avoid soaps and cleansers that contain harsh ingredients, like:
+When selecting a face wash, avoid soaps and cleansers that contain harsh ingredients, like: